Assasz/AppForge/README.md

-# ug_aib_project
+# AppForge

 It's just a school project of simple web application.
 This app use SwiftMailer and PHPWebsockets server.
 PHP 7+ required.

-Author: Paweł "Assasz" Antosiak
+Author: Paweł Antosiak
-2017 All rights reserved